Prajwal-rp/IMDB_Sentiment_Analysis/README.md

 # IMDB_Sentiment_Analysis
-Generally speaking, sentiment analysis aims to determine the attitude of a speaker, writer, or other subject with respect to some topic or the overall contextual polarity or emotional reaction to a document, interaction, or event.
+sentiment analysis aims to determine the attitude of a speaker, writer, or other subject with respect to some topic or the overall contextual polarity or emotional reaction to a document, interaction, or event.
 The attitude may be a judgment or evaluation (see appraisal theory), affective state (that is to say, the emotional state of the author or speaker), or the intended emotional communication (that is to say, the emotional effect intended by the author).

 Sentiment Analysis can be carried out by text preprocessing using the standard NLP procedures and applying Language Understanding Algorithms to predict user sentiments.